Sebaestschjin/gloomhaven-campaign-manager/README.md

 - insert the save file you want to load into the notebook
 - the object now has a button, hit that and the save loades

-# ToDo
+# Features
+## World Map
+- ✓ Unlocked/Done/Locked scenarios
+- ✓ Prosperity
+- ✓ Global Achievements (currently broken)

+## Party sheet
+- ✓ Name
+- ✓ Reputation
+- ✓ Achievements
+- ✓ Notes
+- ✘ Party level

+## Characters
+- ✓ Name
+- ✓ Class
+- ✓ XP/Gold
+- ✘ Adjust HP to level
+- ✓ Notes/Item Notes
+- ✓ Modify attack modifiers according to unlocked perks
+- ✘ Hand out item cards
+- ✓ Hand out Personal Quest card
+- ✓ Hand out unlocked abilities
+- ✘ Enhancements
+- ✘ Retirement
+- ✘ Notes on the back of the characters sheet

+## Items/Loot
+- ✘ Build shop from prosperity
+- ✘ Move found items to the shop
+- ✘ Remove found item designs/scenarios from their decks
+- ✘ Remove looted treasure from the loot deck

+## Events
+- ✘ City Events
+- ✘ Road Events

+## Locked content
+- ✓ New character classes
+  - Not all features might be supported for all new classes.
+I haven't unlocked them, so they might have content I'm not aware of yet.
+- ✘ Special conditions
+- ✘ Town Records
+- ✘ Envelopes
+- ✘ Forgotten Circle expansion

-## Bugs
+# Known Bugs
-- reading achievements doesn't work with the module structure
+- Reading achievements is currently broken
 - Removing the last card from the modifier deck doesn't work, as the deck says it doesn't have any objects left.
 So having all perks on one character will not work.
 - quest cards are not drawn to the correct player hand

+# ToDo
 ## General
-- error handling
+- Error handling
+- Logging
-- logging
+- Comments...
-- version information in save file
+- How to handle different version?
-- save file creation
+- Save file creation from current save
-- consistent coding style
+- Consistent coding style
-- make the waiting for stuff cleaner and consistent (e.g. callback chaining)
+- Make the waiting for stuff cleaner and consistent (e.g. callback chaining)
-- (optional) support YAML reading
+- (optional) Support YAML reading

-## Unlocks
-- character boxes
-- checkmarks on sheet
-- envelopes
-- Forgotten Circle expansion

-## Party
-- setting the party levels on the party sheet

-## Characters
-- support all character boxes
-- add item cards
-- add personal quest
-- attack modifiers
-- health bar from level up
-- enhancements
-- retirements
-- notes at back of card

-## Events
-- city events
-- road events
-- rift events

-## Shop
-- from prosperity
-- from unlocks

-## Treasure
-- remove looted treasure
-- remove found random designs
-- remove found random scenario

 ## Other
-- timer
+- Timer
-- rulebook
+- Rulebook
-- scenario book
+- Scenario book